Please ring the school office on 01985 213446 to arrange a convenient time to see the school in action and meet us.

 In the event of oversubscription, we will apply our Admissions Policy's criteria for determining priority of admission (see Admissions Policy above).

-New Close Primary School reserves the right to request parents to verify their child’s birth date by producing a birth certificate or other official document.
+St John's Primary School reserves the right to request parents to verify their child’s birth date by producing a birth certificate or other official document.